-Preparedness is one of the biggest challenges in many math courses.
+Preparedness Preparedness is one of the biggest challenges in many math courses.
 Pearson offers a variety of content and course options to support students with just-in-time remediation and key-concept review as needed.

-Integrated Review in MyLab Math

-Integrated Review can be used in corequisite courses or simply to help students who enter a course without a full understanding of prerequisite skills and concepts.
+Integrated Review in MyLab Math Integrated Review can be used in corequisite courses or simply to help students who enter a course without a full understanding of prerequisite skills and concepts.
 Premade, editable Integrated Review assignments are available to assign in the Assignment Manager.
 Integrated Review landing pages (shown below) are visible by default at the start of most chapters, providing objective-level review.

-- Students begin each chapter by completing a Skills Check to pinpoint which topics, if any, they need to review...... - Personalized review homework provides extra support for students who need it on just the topics ··· they didn't master in the preceding Skills Check.
+Personalized review homework provides extra support for students who need it on just the topics they didn't master in the preceding Skills Check.

-• Additional review materials, including worksheets and videos, are available.
+• Additional review materials, including worksheets and videos, are available. pearson.com/mylab/math

-pearson.com/mylab/math